-Regarding first and second models and due to the meaningfulness level of the results of Chaw's test we can conclude that H0 (pooled data) is nor approved.
+Regarding first and second models and due to the meaningfulness level of the results of Chaw's test we can conclude that H_0 (pooled data) is nor approved.
 In other words, there are individual and group effects and we should use panel data methods to estimate the research regression.
 Next, we should use Hausman's test to identify panel model's type (with random effects or fixed effects).

-A) Hausman's test
+B) Hausman's test

 After identifying that latitude from the base has not been the same during different years we should determine which method (fixed or random effects) should be used and we have used Hausman's test to do so.
-Results of Hausman's test are represented in table 4.
+Results of Hausman's test are represented in table 5.

-Table 4.
+Table 5.
 Hausman's test

-Regression model x statistic Probability Test result First 2.776 0.199 Rejection of null hypothesis panel with fixed effects Second 52.009 0.0001 Rejection of null hypothesis panel with fixed effects
+Tuble 5.
+Hudshan 5 test Regression model x 2 statistic Probability Test result First 2.776 0.199 Rejection of null hypothesis panel with fixed effects Second 52.009 0.0001 Rejection of null hypothesis panel with fixed effects